Tokkekøb Hegn: Historic features

 Tokkekøb is known for its many dolmens from the Bronze Age.
 Dæmpegårdsdyssen is located on Dampegårdssletten and dates from 4000 BC.
 It is 38 metres long and 9 metres wide and has two burial chambers.
 King Frederick VII participated in its excavation and it is therefore also known as Kongedyssen.
 His monogram his carved in one of the stones.
 Other dolmens are located at Hjortemose, Avlskarlevold and Linjevej.

 Activities

 A 9 kilometre mountain bike route was inaugurated in 2010.
-It is part of a 23 kilometre single-track route, Kongeruten, whouse remaining portion is located in Store Dyrehave.
+It is part of a 23 kilometre single-track route, Kongeruten, whose remaining portion is located in Store Dyrehave.
 Fishing is permitted in Lergraven.